dhmit/gender_novels/tutorials/unboxing.md

 on how to install git.

 #### Create a Github Account
-Create a [Github account](https://github.com/join) if you don't already have one.
+Next, you should create a [Github account](https://github.com/join) if you don't already have one.

 (Note: You can get unlimited private repos by signing up for the [Student Developer Pack.)](https://education.github.com/pack)